Who we are?

 Board members

-Michelle Simpson Trustee
+Michelle Simpson Chair

 I have been aware of DIB for some years, DSN’s Macclesfield office and DIB’s office are next to each other.